 One prominent measure is the Employment Cost Index (ECI).

 Here is a description from the BLS document titled “The Employment Cost Index: what is it?“:

 The Employment Cost Index (ECI) is a quarterly measure of the change in the price of labor, defined as compensation per employee hour worked.
 Closely watched by many economists, the ECI is an indicator of cost pressures within companies that could lead to price inflation for finished goods and services.
 The index measures changes in the cost of compensation not only for wages and salaries, but also for an extensive list of benefits.
 As a fixed-weight, or Laspeyres, index, the ECI controls for changes occurring over time in the industrial-occupational composition of employment.

-Compensation costs for civilian workers increased 2.8 percent for the 12-month period ending in March 2020, and also increased 2.8 percent in March 2019.
-Wages and salaries increased 3.1 percent over the year and increased 2.9 percent for the 12-month period ending in March 2019.
-Benefit costs increased 2.1 percent for the 12-month period ending in March 2020.
-In March 2019, the increase was 2.6 percent.
+Compensation costs for civilian workers increased 2.6 percent for the 12-month period ending in March 2021 and increased 2.8 percent in March 2020.
+Wages and salaries increased 2.7 percent over the year and increased 3.1 percent for the 12-month period ending in March 2020.
+Benefit costs increased 2.5 percent over the year and increased 2.1 percent for the 12-month period ending in March 2020.
 (See tables A, 4, 8, and 12.)

 I post various indicators and indices because I believe they should be carefully monitored.
 However, as those familiar with this site are aware, I do not necessarily agree with what they depict or imply.

 The Special Note summarizes my overall thoughts about our economic situation

 SPX at 4211.87 as this post is written